arthur-borisenko/coursera-python-programming-basics/week6/readme.md

-# Week 9 - Python Programming Basics
+# Week 6 - Python Programming Basics

 ## Overview

-This week focuses on sets and dictonaries in Python.
-Below is a detailed description of each task for Week 7.
+This week focuses on sorting in Python.
+Below is a detailed description of each task for Week 6.

 ### Learning Objectives